joelouthan/theologic.us/content/posts/here-is-love/0013-here-is-love-you-have-been-set-free-romans-82.md

 ---
-title: 'Here is Love: You Have Been Set Free – Romans 8:2'
+title: 'Here is Love: Romans 8:2 You Have Been Set Free'
 author: Joseph Louthan
 date: 2012-11-12T15:00:23+00:00
 categories: